Mortgage to Rent: Mortgage shortfall

 Many people find themselves being asked to pay large sums by their mortgage lender after being repossessed or handing in their house keys.
 Often people think that once they have left the house, their liability ends.
 However, this is not the case if the house is sold for less than the outstanding mortgage.
-The debt that remains is usually referred to as a mortgage shortfall.
+The remaining debt is usually referred to as a mortgage shortfall.